-Unfortunately, being underprepared when you set off to trim marijuana buds will not only do you a disservice in terms of lowering your plant’s potency and yield potential, but it’ll also probably give you a striaght up headache as working without the proper tools is a true pain in the ass.
+Unfortunately, being underprepared when you set off to trim marijuana buds has a detrimental effect.
+It will lower your plant’s potency and yield potential.
+It also probably gives you a straight-up headache.
+Working without the proper tools is a real pain in the ass!
 Having the right tools on hand will ensure you trim your buds effectively and relatively quickly.

 1 – Scissors or Shears

 Don’t even consider proceeding until you have several pairs of sharp, sterilized scissors or shears specially designed for trimming.
-The best scissors will have an ‘ergonomic’ grip, which basically means they conform to your grip.
-If you try and trim bud for several hours using low-quality shears, your hand will cramp up badly.
+The best scissors will have an ‘ergonomic’ grip, which means they conform to your grip.
+If you try and cut bud for several hours using low-quality shears, your hand will cramp up severely.

-Eventually, your scissors will be coated in sticky, yet marvelous resin, which means you must swap for a new pair.
+Eventually, sticky, yet marvelous, resin coats your scissors, which means you must swap for a new pair.
 Ideally, you will have two small pairs of scissors for intricate trimming and two pairs of large shears for branch cutting.

-A lot of people tend to steer clear of standard scissors in favor of spring-loaded, but this could be a mistake.
-Although high-quality standard scissors take a day or so to get used to, they tend to allow you to cut faster and more precisely than you would with their spring-loaded counterpart.
+A lot of people tend to steer clear of standard scissors in favor of spring-loaded, but this is a mistake.
+High-quality standard scissors take a day or so to get used to.
+They also let you cut faster and more precisely than you would with their spring-loaded counterparts.

 If you don’t figure this out early, it won’t take you long to prioritize!
-It will take several hours to properly manicure buds, so make sure you choose a comfortable seat in a cool room with a lot of light.
-Rooms with excess hair, dust or dirt could contaminate your produce.
-Some serious growers invest in a zero-gravity chair because of the support they offer and their capacity to find the perfect resting position as you work.
+It will take several hours to properly manicure buds.
+Make sure you choose a comfortable seat in a cool room with a lot of light.
+Places with excess hair, dust or dirt could contaminate your produce.
+Some serious growers invest in a zero-gravity chair because of the support they offer.
+These chairs also make it easier to find the perfect resting position as you work.

 Trimming trays are a must-have when trimming marijuana buds.
-As well as offering a great place to store the bud you’re about to trim, you can conveniently place one on your lap.
+As well as offering a great place to store the bud you’re about to cut, you can conveniently place one on your lap.
 Invest in a marijuana trimming tray with a screen, as it helps collect kief.
-It is easy to find a decent standard tray, but make sure it is made from an easy to clean material such as stainless steel.
+It is easy to find a decent standard tray.
+Make sure it is made from an easy to clean material such as stainless steel.

-A silk apron is the perfect accompaniment to any trimming expedition because it protects your clothes and the resin won’t stick to it.
+A silk apron is a perfect accompaniment to any trimming expedition.
+It protects your clothes, and the resin won’t stick to it.
 A durable pair of gloves is also essential to prevent sticky hands.
 Some trimmers hate wearing gloves.
 If you fall into this category, have a bottle of coconut or olive oil handy.
 Rub it on your hands at the desired intervals to avoid resin build up on your hands.

 Now that we’ve established that getting stoned on the job is a no-no, you have to find alternative ways to pass the time.
-Obviously, you can’t watch television, so listen to music, treat yourself to an audiobook, or tune into a podcast to keep your mind occupied.
-As important as trimming is, it is also extremely monotonous.
+You can’t watch television, so listen to music, treat yourself to an audiobook, or tune into a podcast.
+As crucial as trimming is, it is also extremely monotonous.

-If you are part of a group, keep the noise down to an acceptable level, or else you’ll lose the precious art of conversation.
-Once you have enough trimming experience, it becomes easy to do a great job AND chat with Mike about his recent weekend in Vegas.
+If you are part of a group, keep the noise down to an acceptable level.
+Otherwise, you’ll lose the precious art of conversation.
+Once you have enough trimming experience, it becomes easy to do a great job with distractions.
+You can even chat with Mike about his recent weekend in Vegas.